johnsengendo/DigitalTwins_part2/README.md

 - analysis/: Scripts and notebooks for analyzing pcap files.
 - predictions/: Predictive models and scripts for traffic prediction.
 - digital_twin/: Implementation of the digital twin replication.
+-
+  ### Time-Series Prediction with CNN

+This script leverages Convolutional Neural Networks (CNNs) for predicting time-series data, specifically focusing on packet-per-second metrics.
+It preprocesses the data, trains multiple models with different window sizes and forecast horizons, and visualizes the results.
+Key dependencies include `TensorFlow`, `Keras`, and `Scikit-learn`.

 ![alt text](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Images/Image.jpg)